andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 A bunad should reflect the family or regional heritage of the wearer.
 It serves as an homage to your heritage.

+They reflect the region of the wearer and sometimes, I'm just now learning, if the wearer is married or unmarried.
+That would have been good information to know at the time.
+If anyone has a male bunad in a 42L with an "aggressively unmarried" adornment I can take that off your hands.

+While the modern bunad is intended to invoke traditions of the past, it's actually a 20th century invention.
+The hero of the bunad movement was Hulda Garborg, a Norwegian writer, novelist, playwright, poet, folk dancer, theater instructor, and champion of Norwegian culture.  it still takes inspiration from outfits worn by Norwegians as far back as the 18th century.
 <h4 class="article-subheader">Sk&aring;l</h4>
 I enjoy a few glasses of champagne over breakfast before switching to beer.